How to make money as a teenager in the UK

 • Gross earnings - is the money earned before taxes and other deductions are subtracted.

-• Taxable earnings - this is earnings, less any salary sacrifice deductions such as a pension.
+• Taxable earnings are earnings, less any salary sacrifice deductions such as a pension.
 Deductions only apply to full-time employees.

 • Net payment - the amount paid after all taxes and deductions are taken.